seedboxer/Adguard-Docker-Stack-with-Unbound-Redis-DNS-Proxy-PowerDNS.-/README.md

 The **ultimate** self-hosted DNS solution for **privacy, speed, and reliability**—featuring **AdGuard**, **Unbound**, **Redis**, **PowerDNS**, and **DNSCrypt-Proxy**.
 This stack provides **ad-blocking, encryption, caching, failover, and customizable DNS resolution** in a lightweight and efficient Docker setup.

-Use as a boiler plate for your own setup or as is.
+Use it as a boilerplate for your own setup or as is.

 ## 🌠 High Performance, Private, Secure and robust

 2-10 msec DNS response times.
 Even on low-power single-board hardware.
-The example below is Raspberry PI 3B with over 200K responses.
+The example below is Raspberry PI 3B with over 200K responses running on a very slow SD Card.

 ![Total Time](https://raw.githubusercontent.com/seedboxer/Adguard-Docker-Stack-with-Unbound-Redis-DNS-Proxy-PowerDNS.-/refs/heads/main/totaltime.JPG)
 ![DNS Response](https://raw.githubusercontent.com/seedboxer/Adguard-Docker-Stack-with-Unbound-Redis-DNS-Proxy-PowerDNS.-/refs/heads/main/dnsreponse.JPG)